yukiyuqichen/CHAR/README.md

 ```
 pip install char-converter
 ```
 **Important Note:** We have been checking and updating the data from time to time.
-Please run the following command to **ensure the package is the latest version**.
+Please run the following command to **ensure the package is the latest version** before using it to handle important mateirals every time.

 ## Update
 ```